Free shipping to Canada and the US for orders over $40

 Dark roast coffee beans tend to have less acidity, which will help reduce heartburn and acid reflux

 Too many of these acids and the taste of your coffee will be altered significantly.
 Too little of them, and your coffee won’t taste like much.
-If you suffer from digestive issues or acid reflux, you will be much more comfortable with less acidic coffees.
+If you suffer from digestive issues or acid reflux, choosing a less acidic coffee variety might help make the experience more comfortable.

-The location of origin of your coffee also plays an important role: coffees with naturally lower acidic levels usually come from Brazil, India, Hawaii, and the Caribbean.
-Always check your labels before buying coffee- some also go through a process to reduce acidity, which is an interesting option for those who suffer from acidic coffees.
+The location of origin of your coffee also plays an important role; coffees with naturally lower acidic levels usually come from Brazil, India, Hawaii, and the Caribbean.
+Always check your labels before buying coffee—some also go through a process to reduce acidity, an interesting option for those more negatively affected by the acidity in coffee.

 Making cold brew coffee in a French press is a good way to reduce the acidity of your coffee

-If hot coffee gives you heartburn, try making cold brew coffee instead.
-Cold brew coffee has less acidity than its hot counterpart - it is said that cold brews have up to 70% less acidity!
-This method of brewing is slow and needs a couple of hours.
+If hot coffee gives you heartburn, try making cold brew coffee instead!
+Cold brew coffee has less acidity than its hot counterpart—it is said that cold brews have up to 70% less acidity.
+This method of brewing is slow, so you have to make sure you prepare in advance before drinking it.
+To learn more about making your own cold brew, see our blog article here.

-By using cold water instead of hot water, you are allowing the fats and oils in your grounds to break up more slowly, which will leave you with less acidity in your coffee.
-The hot water extracts more of these important flavor compounds with its high temperatures, so cold brewing can greatly help people with acid reflux due to acidic coffee.
+By using cold water instead of hot water, you allow the fats and oils in your grounds to break up more slowly, leaving you with a less acidic result.
+Hot water extracts more of these important flavour compounds with its high temperature, so cold brewing can greatly help people who experience acid reflux when they drink coffee.

-Calcium is acidity’s worst enemy - so naturally, when you are attempting to make your coffee less acidic, you must consider all how calcium can be added without altering the taste.
+Calcium is acidity’s worst enemy, so naturally when you are attempting to make your coffee less acidic, you must consider how calcium can be added without altering the taste.
 Using hard water is a good option, but did you know that you could also use eggshells to make your brew smoother?

 Why do eggshells work?
-Well, eggshells are full of calcium, which is alkaline, meaning it is a base that neutralizes the acidic components found in your coffee.
+Eggshells are full of calcium, which is alkaline—a base that neutralizes the acidic components found in your coffee.
 Cowboys used this technique back in the early 1800s to help coffee sediment fall to the bottom of the pot and add some minerals to their brew.
-This technique is also good for you - your body will naturally absorb the extra calcium left over and will give you the supplements you need for the day.
+This technique is also good for you—your body will naturally absorb the extra calcium, and will give you the supplements you need for the day!

 If you want to try this method, all you have to do is thoroughly wash your eggshells, crush them and mix them with your coffee grounds.
 You won’t even know they’re there!

-Leaving your hot coffee to sit in a thermos or other insulated containers is similar to using water that is way too hot to brew your coffee.
-The oils and fats that shape your coffee’s taste profile and acidity need heat to release, and if there is too much of that heat, your coffee will keep brewing and releasing these precious components.
+Leaving your hot coffee to sit in a thermos or other insulated containers is similar to using overly hot when you brew it.
+The oils and fats that shape your coffee’s taste profile and acidity need heat to release, and if there is too much of that heat, your coffee will keep brewing, and keep releasing these precious components.

-Another favorite method used by Cowboys back in the 1800s, adding salt and baking soda to your coffee has many benefits.
-For one, salt helps with rehydrating your body and reduces acidity in coffee.
-It also increases the pH level of coffee because it has a pH of around 9.
+Another favourite method used by Cowboys back in the 1800s, adding baking soda to your coffee increases the pH level of coffee, as baking soda has a pH of around 8.5.

-Make sure to only add a small pinch of salt and baking soda to your brew because you don’t want to alter the taste of your coffee.
-This method works best with dark blends and is also the most accessible since most people already have salt and baking soda at home.
+Make sure to only add a small pinch of baking soda to your brew because you don’t want to alter the taste of your coffee.
+This method works best with dark blends and is also the most accessible since most people already have baking soda at home.

 Using a paper filter instead of a metal filter will help reduce acidity in your coffee